clevkelz/Pewlett-Hackard-Analysis/README.md

 ## Overview

 ### Purpose of the Analysis
 Pewlett Hackard has large number of employees who are nearing retirement.
 These imminent departures will lead to disruption in operations unless contingency plans are put in place.
 Therefore, the company has established a mentorship program to match employees who will likely retire shortly with newer employees to transfer essential knowledge.
-An analysis was conducted to identify the experienced employees who are eligible to participate in this program.
+An analysis was conducted to identify the number of upcoming retirees, who would be the group from which mentors would be identified, and the number of employees eligible for a mentorship program, who would be the group to receive the mentorship services.

 ### Description of the Analysis
-The employee number and name of current employees with birth dates between January 1, 1952 and December 31, 1955 were selected to identify employees eligible for the mentorship program.
-The results were then sorted by title name to discern which roles have the highest number of eligible employees.
+The employee number and name of current employees with birth dates between January 1, 1952 and December 31, 1955 were selected to identify employees who be the most likely to retire in the short term.
+The results were then sorted by title name to discern which roles have the highest number of employees nearing retirement.
+The second data set was created to identify employees eligible for the mentorship program.
+Employees born in 1965 can participate in this offering.

 ## Results

 ATTACH THE FILES SOMEWHERE

-- There are 72,458 employees who are eligible for the mentorship program.
+- There are 72,458 employees who met the criteria of upcoming retirees as defined above.
 There are 240,124 current employees.
-This, about 30% of employees are eligible for this program.
+This, about 30% of employees are expected to retire shortly.

 - Most of the employees who are eligible for the program started in their current position in the 1990s.

 | Decade | Number of Employees|